OUR TEAM

 sgoodson@theliteracylab.org

-Sharlie Goodson is a K-3 Coaching Specialist in Washington, DC.
-Sharlie was born and raised in Atlanta, Georgia.
-She began her career teaching 5th grade in Miami, Florida, and has experience working with low-income communities of color.
-Sharlie holds a Bachelor’s degree in Humanities from Florida State University (Go ‘Noles) and a Master’s degree in Education Advocacy & Policy from Georgetown University.
-Sharlie is passionate about equity and ensuring racial justice through education.
-In her free time, she enjoys playing soccer, watching football, and going to DC restaurants with friends.
+Sharlie Goodson is the Senior K-3 Coaching Specialist in Baltimore, MD.
+Sharlie was born and raised in Atlanta, Georgia and began her career teaching 5th grade in Miami, Florida.
+In addition to teaching, she has worked at The DC State Board of Education and has created curriculum for The 1619 Project School.
+Sharlie holds a Bachelor’s degree in Humanities from Florida State University, and a Master’s degree in Education Advocacy & Policy from Georgetown University.
+Sharlie is passionate about equity, and ensuring racial justice through education.
+In her free time, she enjoys playing soccer, watching football, and going to restaurants with friends.

 Kevin Green